Gako358/ruststrom/src/doc/echo.md

 ## Specification

-n this challenge, your node will receive an "echo" message from Maelstrom that looks like this:
+In this challenge, your node will receive an "echo" message from Maelstrom that looks like this:
 ```
 {
   "src": "c1",